unknwn2b/kstream-managing-exceptions/README.md

 # POC Springboot Kafka Stream | Managing Application Exceptions

 ## Description:
-This POC proposes a solution for managing application errors in the context of a Kafka stream.
+This POC proposes a solution for managing application exceptions in the context of a Kafka stream.

 # How to launch:
 **Install kafka with 4 defaults topics :**